AlexF090/outdated-plus/SECURITY.md

 If you discover a security vulnerability in this project, please report it responsibly:

 1. **Do not** open a public issue
-2. Email the maintainer directly at: [your-email@example.com]
+2. Email the maintainer directly or create a private security advisory on GitHub
 3. Include as much detail as possible about the vulnerability
 4. Allow reasonable time for response before public disclosure